However, as the competition gets tougher all the time, how does a student have a decent chance to enter their film, get noticed, and win prizes?

 Keep in mind the premiere status that many festivals want to have, and try not to burn your film by sending it in to a smaller (and easier to get in) festival which is taking place earlier in the year at the same location/town/county of a big festival - thus disqualifying your film for a possible acceptance at the bigger and more important festival.

-This alone is lots of work and requires keeping a calendar and tracking the screening days of each festival.
+Managing the applications process is a lot of work, and requires keeping a calendar and tracking the screening days of each festival.